-The Retention C embankment and pool footprints do not impact roadways.
-Two existing field entrances on the east side of Minnesota State Highway 89 are impacted.
-For maintenance, the primary outlet structure can be accessed from Minnesota State Highway 89 via a crossing over CD 16 Lat 1 and travelling along the embankment.
-The embankment will be constructed at an elevation above Minnesota State Highway 89, so the site can be accessed as long as Minnesota State Highway 89 is not overtopped.
+The Retention A embankment and pool footprints do not impact roadways.
+Two existing field entrances on the south side of 310th St and one field entrance that crosses SD 20 are impacted.
+For maintenance, the primary outlet structure can be accessed from 310th St via a crossing over the exterior ditch on the north side of the embankment and travelling along the embankment.
+The embankment will be constructed at an elevation above 310th St, so the site can be accessed as long as 310th St is not overtopped.

-5.3.2 Outlet Improvements
+5.3.2 Retention Site A Outlet Improvements